 4. Krishna Chandraji Temple

-The Krishna Chandraji Temple is the Rajbari Complex’s second Panchabinsati Ratna temple.
+A left turn from the Lalji Complex leads to the Krishna Chandraji Temple.
+It is the Rajbari Complex’s second Panchabinsati Ratna temple.

-The Krishna Chandraji Temple complex, like the Lalji Temple complex, is located in a distinct complex and includes numerous additional temples, including the Vijay Vidyanath Temple.
+The Krishna Chandraji Temple complex, like the Lalji Temple complex, is located in a distinct compound and includes numerous additional temples, including the Vijay Vidyanath Temple.

 5. Panchratna Temple

-The Pancharatna Temple is not a temple with five pinnacles, but rather a collection of five Aat Chala (eight sloping roofs) temples of varying sizes.
+As you come out of the Lalji Temple compound, you will come across the Pancharatna Temple.
+It is not a temple with five pinnacles, but rather a collection of five Aat Chala (eight-sloping roofs) temples of varying sizes.

 ADVERTISEMENT